tkellen/json-api/format/index.md

 A link object that represents a to-many relationship **MAY** also contain pagination links, as described below.

-If a link object refers to resource objects included in the same compound document, it **MUST** include object linkage to those resource objects.
+If a link object refers to records included in the same compound document, it **MUST** include object linkage to those records.

 For example, the following article is associated with an `author` and `comments`: